sav-che/TL-2/Authors/Goldie, John {std. Goldie}.md

-> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/item/103832#page/294/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 282](https://www.biodiversitylibrary.org/page/33258760) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Goldie, John (1793-1886), Scottish gardener and traveler, born 21 Mar 1793 in Kirkoswald, (Ayrshire), apprenticed as a gardener, W.J.
-Hooker who met Goldie at Glasgow Gardens encouraged him to travel, Goldie then visited N. America 1817-1819 and 1833, and Russia 1824 and 1830, and emigrated to Canada in 1844, died 23 Jul 1886 in Ayr, Ontario. (*Goldie*).
+Hooker who met Goldie at Glasgow Gardens encouraged him to travel, Goldie then visited N. America 1817-1819 and 1833, and Russia 1824 and 1830, and emigrated to Canada in 1844, died 23 Jul 1886 in Ayr, Ontario.
+**Abbreviated name**: *Goldie*

 #### Note